Vikram-K21/G2-DataSystems/README.md

 ## Get started by:

-Firstly, create a .env file of your own in the root directory - for format, refer below to 'About .env'.
+Firstly, you MUST create a .env file of your own in the root directory - for format, refer below to 'About .env'.

 Secondly, run main.py to load your data into your Azure SQL Database
 ```bash